Poetry as Protest in 21st-Century America (HNRS 172). University of Wisconsin-Eau Claire, 2017.

 UW-Eau Claire’s one-semester intensive rhetoric and composition course required to fulfill the university writing requirement.
 The curriculum is designed to improve students’ abilities in four keys areas: rhetorical knowledge, writing craft, research & inquiry, and digital literacy.
-Sections are theme-based at the instructor’s discretion – past themes include gender (2013-14) and subcultures (2014-15).
+Sections are theme-based at the instructor’s discretion – past themes include gender, mental health, and subcultures.

 Introduction to Composition (ENGL 101).
 Roosevelt University, 2012.